Table of Contents

 Many factors go into producing the sound you may be going after or are hearing in your head.
 Have you been trying the same old changes with no new results?

-Depending on your music style, the settings differ greatly, especially with all the equipment available.
-In this article, we will be looking at 5 requirements and tips to improve your rhythm guitar tone.
+Depending on your music style, the settings differ greatly.
+Especially with all the equipment available.
+In this Killer Rig article, we will be looking at 5 requirements and tips to improve your rhythm guitar tone.

 1. The Right Guitar For Rhythm

 The first thing you will need to consider is your guitar.
 If you are playing rhythm, this is one of the most significant factors in getting a great tone.
-Depending on what kind of music you are playing, different guitars will work better than others.
+What kind of music you are playing?
+Different guitars will work better than others.

-For instance, if you are playing heavy metal music, you need a 7-string electric guitar depending on how much thicker the sound should be.
+For instance, if you are playing heavy metal music, you might need a 7-string electric guitar.
+Depending on how much thicker the sound should be.
 For blues, you might look for a hollow body with thinner strings to match your tone.

 Proper Use of Pickups

-Most electric guitars that are designed for a certain type of music will come loaded with the right pickups.
+Most electric guitars that are designed for a certain type of music will come with the right pickups.
 This allows a guitarist to simply start using it for the style that they play.
-However, different sounds can be obtained by the setting of the selector switch.
+Yet, different sounds can be obtained by setting the selector switch.

 While some switches are marked rhythm, like on a Les Paul, the truth is, it doesn’t matter which you use.
 You will hear and read that you should use a setting for a certain sound.
-And while this has its place, the truth is, you should use the setting that best matches your electric guitar rhythm tone.
+This has its place.
+The truth is, you should use the setting that best matches your electric guitar rhythm tone.